pippim/pippim.github.io/_posts/2018/2018-02-18-I-get-an-error-when-creating-a-VM-on-VirtualBox.md

 ----------

-As you are running Kernel 4.10.0-xx you may be interested in this if you upgrade some day: [https://askubuntu.com/questions/994315/virtualbox-crash-on-kernel-4-13-0-26](https://askubuntu.com/questions/994315/virtualbox-crash-on-kernel-4-13-0-26)
+As you are running Kernel 4.10.0-xx you may be interested in this if you upgrade some day: [virtualbox crash on kernel 4.13.0-26](virtualbox crash on kernel 4.13.0-26)

   [1]: https://github.com/hashicorp/vagrant/issues/8687